sahmed0/freeCodeCamp-Python/Time-Series-Visualiser/README.md

 ## Project Description

-The goal of this project is to visualise time series data using a line chart, bar chart, and box plots.
+The goal of this project is to visualise time-series data using line charts, bar charts, and box plots.
 The dataset contains the number of page views each day on the freeCodeCamp.org forum from 2016 to 2019.

 The visualisations help identify patterns in the data, including:
 1.  **Trends:** How page views change year-over-year.